 Teresa Audet is an artist and furniture maker based in Northeast Minneapolis.
 Audet holds a BFA in Furniture Design from the Minneapolis College of Art and Design and has studied at the Mount Fuji School of Fine Woodworking in Yamanashi, Japan.
-As well as other grants, she has been awarded an Artist Initiative Grant from the Minnesota State Arts Board and a Next Step grant from the Metro Regional Arts Council, A full-time artist, she has participated in artist residencies as well as held solo and group exhibitions nationwide, Audet teaches furniture and art making in several spaces in the twin cities, including the Women’s Woodshop.
+She has been awarded several grants including a 2019 Artist Initiative Grant from the Minnesota State Arts Board.
+A full-time Artist, she participates in artist residencies and exhibits artwork nationwide.
+Audet serves as the Arts and Program Manager for the Minneapolis Art Lending Library and teaches furniture and art making in several spaces in the twin cities, including the Women’s Woodshop.

 My practice is based in craft, respecting material through proficiency and honesty in process.
 This may be executed through a hand-cut dovetail, the intricate weave of thin copper wire, or harvesting mulberries by hand for dying paper pulp.
 Through this reverence of craft I am exploring my personal identity as a craftsperson and artist.